Gemini runtime authorization

 Anthropic Claude SDK integration

-OpenAIOpenAI GPT agents with authorization
+OpenAIOpenAI GPT agents with guardrails

 Amazon BedrockAWS Bedrock agent runtime authorization